Decoding Autism Now

 Reactive Glia

 Unchecked NF-κB drives microglia to M1 pro-inflammatory states, releasing the IL-1β + TNF-α + C1q triad that converts astrocytes to A1 reactive phenotype.
 SST at glial SSTR2/5 receptors amplifies this shift — further suppressing astrocyte hevin and glypican output while elevating SPARC.
-Neuroinflammation is sustained from both the SIRT1/NF-κB axis and the SST glial axis simultaneously.
+Neuroinflammation is sustained and self-reinforcing: SST-14 loss removes the inhibitory brake on microglia, which produce more IL-1α/TNF-α/C1q, driving deeper A1 astrocyte polarisation, withdrawing hevin/SPARCL1 and BDNF, and further reducing trophic support for surviving SST-14 interneurons.

 NF-κB → M1 Microglia → IL-1β + TNF-α + C1q → A1 Astrocytes [amplified by SST on glia]